gShahr/Lowell-Showcase/README.md

     - Recently added Assignment 3, which is the set project

-      - Implementing a set with a linked
+      - Implementing a set with a linked linked

     - Added 2 more projects (currently working on Towers of Hanoi, which is Assignment 6).